Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Typical Behavior

-Mystery snails are slow movers like other snails, but they are quite non-aggressive as well.
-They quietly feed on the algae formation on the glass or the surface of the substrate.
+Mystery snails are slow movers like other snails but are also quite non-aggressive.
+They quietly feed on the algae formation on the substrate’s glass or surface.

-If you want to put them in your community tank, keep them only with the peaceful fishes.
-The movement of aggressive fishes can scare them.
-It will reduce their activity, and they will spend most of their time inside their shell.
+If you want to put them in your community tank, keep them only with peaceful fish.
+The movement of aggressive fish can scare them, reducing their activity.
+They will spend most of their time inside their shells.

-Mystery snails can do many activities that will attract anyone towards them.
-Sometimes they go to the top of the tank and let go to fall directly to the bottom.
-Other times they can be seen sliding down the glass by simply letting go of a part of the foot.
+Mystery snails can do many activities that will attract anyone to them.
+Sometimes, they go to the top of the tank and let go to fall directly to the bottom.
+Other times, they can be seen sliding down the glass by simply letting go of a part of the foot.

 Mystery Snail Appearance